Gaiety Theatre, Shimla: History

 Gaiety Theatre or Gaiety Heritage Cultural Complex in Shimla, photographed in May 2023.

-Gaiety Theatre was opened on 30 May 1887, to a design by the English architect Henry Irwin.
+The Gaiety Theatre was opened on 30 May 1887, to a design by the English architect Henry Irwin.
 It is an example of the Gothic Revival style of architecture, derived from British Victorian examples.
-It was once part of the large Town Hall Complex.
+It was once part of the large town hall complex.
 It had a capacity of more than 300 people.
-Initially, it was a five-story building with a theatre, ballroom, armoury, police office, bar, and galleries.
+Initially, it was a five-storey building with a theatre, ballroom, armoury, police office, bar, and galleries.
 After nearly two decades from its date of establishment, it was found that the building was structurally unsafe.
 It was partially demolished, but the Gaiety Theatre remains untouched.
 With a rich history to its credit, the theatre was the center for entertainment and socialisation, where Viceroy Lord Lytton wrote and staged a play called Walpole, and Rudyard Kipling acted in 'a scrap of paper'.
 Legends like Baden Powell, K.L.
 Sehgal, Prithvi Raj Kapoor, Balraj Sahni, Pran, Tom Alter, Manohar Singh, Jennifer Kendall, Anupam Kher, Naseeruddin Shah, Shahid Kapoor, Ayushmann Khurrana, Udit Narayan, Sonu Nigam, Mohit Chauhan and Shreya Ghoshal and others have also performed here.
-At one time the popularity of English plays in the theatre earned the nickname, Mecca of Theatre.
+At one time the popularity of English plays in the theatre earned the nickname, 'Mecca of Theatre'.